Udaykalse/Udaykalse/README.md

 <img align="right" width="38%" src="https://user-images.githubusercontent.com/74038190/212284100-561aa473-3905-4a80-b561-0d28506553ee.gif"/>

 I'm a **Frontend Developer** with a strong foundation in building modern, scalable, and performant web applications.
-I specialize in the **React ecosystem** and am actively expanding into **backend architecture, Linux-based infrastructure, containerized deployment with Docker, and AI-assisted engineering** to operate as a well-rounded full-stack engineer with a product-first mindset.
+I specialize in the **React ecosystem** and am actively expanding into **backend architecture, AI-assisted engineering, and DevOps workflows** to operate as a well-rounded full-stack engineer with a product-first mindset.

-- 🔭 Currently strengthening expertise in **Node.js**, backend architecture, and **Docker-based containerized deployments**
+- 🔭 Currently strengthening expertise in **Node.js**, backend architecture, and containerized deployments
-- 🐧 Comfortable working day-to-day in a **Linux environment** — shell scripting, process management, and server basics
 - 🧠 Growing focus on integrating **AI/ML-driven features** into full-stack products
 - 💼 Professional experience delivering production React interfaces in a hybrid engineering team
 - ⚙️ Strong believer in clean code, maintainable architecture, and measurable performance